lemonpooh/SKR-CTF-WriteU-P/README.md

 So, i check with binwalk.
 ![image](https://user-images.githubusercontent.com/59368650/121177751-5d3c2280-c890-11eb-8104-afdf5a846c32.png)

-yea, there is a zip file. we try to open it.
+yea, there is a zip file.
+I try to open it.

 ![image](https://user-images.githubusercontent.com/59368650/121178016-a1c7be00-c890-11eb-8356-94f323782eb1.png)

-BUT WHAT? its not a normal file
+OH WHAT? its not a normal file
 Then we check again with the hints.

 from the hints given , it tell us coffee or tea? what if we think of binary 0 or 1